freerobby/blog/little-red-plane-share.md

 * No monthly hour quotas.
 * No per-reserved-day minimums when you go on trips.
 Pay only for the hours you actually fly.
 * No rental insurance needed.
-You are named on the owner policy, and we negotiate a waiver of subrogation on your behalf.
+You are named insured on the main policy.
 * Fuel ups while traveling are reimbursed at full cost even if it's more than our home rate.
 * No pre-payments required.
 You can pay via Venmo after each flight.
 * No security deposit.